IBM's gloomy forecast weighs down shares

-(Reuters) - International Business Machines Corp’s shares touched a five-year low on Wednesday, a day after the company forecast weak earnings, underscoring challenges in its software business as it transitions to new growth areas.
+Jan 20 (Reuters) - International Business Machines Corp’s shares looked set to touch a five-year low on Wednesday, a day after the company forecast weak earnings, underscoring challenges in its software business as it transitions to new growth areas.

-IBM forecast 2016 adjusted earnings of “at least” $13.50 per share, below the average analyst estimate of $15 per share, and reported a drop in revenue for the fifteenth straight quarter.
+IBM forecast 2016 adjusted earnings of “at least” $13.50 per share, missing the average analyst estimate of $15 per share, and reported a drop in revenue for the fifteenth straight quarter.

 While a strong dollar reduced IBM’s profit by $300 million in the fourth quarter and is expected to lower 2016 pre-tax profit by $1.3 billion, weakness in its software division remains a key concern.